cultpenguin/sippi-all/doc/Algorithms/chapGenesim/mps_genesim.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``n_max_count_cpdf`` defines the maximum number of counts in the conditional distribtion obtained from the training image.
+``n_max_count_cpdf`` defines the maximum number of counts in the conditional distribution obtained from the training image.
 When ´n\_max\_count\_cpdf´ has been reached the scanning of the training image stops.